-We can’t quite believe that September is nearly over and a new academic year is already well underway!
-We’ve previously written about a fantastic method to plan all of your marketing activity for the year using the SOSTAC® model, but we know how precious time is and if you haven’t managed to look at your marketing activity for the 2018/19 Academic year, we thought we’d share our top 5 back to school marketing tips that will help you on your way...
+We can’t quite believe that it's September and a new academic year is already well underway!
+We’ve previously written about a fantastic method to plan all of your marketing activity for the year using the SOSTAC® model, but we know how precious time is and if you haven’t managed to look at your marketing activity for the 2020/21 Academic year, we thought we’d share our top 5 back to school marketing tips that will help you on your way...

 1. Update your Social Media accounts

 If you’re not already active on social channels, a new academic year is a fantastic opportunity to really increase communication and engagement with parents and key stakeholders.
 Social media has been around for a long time and it certainly isn’t going anywhere soon and with so many parents’ active users of social media, it is a cost effective, efficient way of updating parents about what is happening at the school which helps to provide a sense of inclusion for parents.

 You can download our blank social media schedule for October here; which allows you to pre plan your posts in one document.
 You can also use free tools such as Hootsuite to schedule, in advance, up to 10 posts at a time to 3 accounts (e.g. Twitter, Facebook and Instagram)– meaning you continue to keep your pages up to date, without needing to log in to various different social media accounts each day.

 If you’re already active on Twitter and Facebook, then September is a great time to refresh the look of your social pages.
 Social page headers can be a great space to promote key events or messages or simply updating the photos regularly makes your pages look more engaging to the community!

 2. Make sure your website is up to date